davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 > - data sharing
 > - code sharing
 > - facilate citizen science
-> - can be intergated into the research process
+> - can be intergated into existing research processes

 ---